 The track-and-hold on the analog input of the AD7321 allows the ADC to accurately convert an input sine wave of full-scale amplitude to 13-bit accuracy.
-The input bandwidth of the track-and-hold is greater than the Nyquist rate of the ADC.
+The input bandwidth of the trackand-hold is greater than the Nyquist rate of the ADC.
 The AD7321 can handle frequencies up to 22 MHz.

-The track-and-hold enters its tracking mode on the 14^{th} SCLK rising edge after the \overline{CS} falling edge.
+The track-and-hold enters its tracking mode on the 14^{th} SCLK rising edge after the $\overline{\text{CS}}$ falling edge.
 The time required to acquire an input signal depends on how quickly the sampling capacitor is charged.
 With 0 source impedance, 305 ns is sufficient to acquire the signal to the 13-bit level.
 The acquisition time required is calculated using the following formula:

-$$t{ACQ} = 10 \times ((R{SOURCE} + R) C)$$
+$t{ACQ} = 10 \times ((R{SOURCE} + R) C)$

 where C is the sampling capacitance and R is the resistance seen by the track-and-hold amplifier looking back on the input.
 For the AD7321, the value of R includes the on resistance of the input multiplexer and is typically 300 Ω .
 R{SOURCE} should include any extra source impedance on the analog input.
 The AD7321 enters track mode on the 14th SCLK rising edge.
 When running the AD7321 at a throughput rate of 500 kSPS with a 10 MHz SCLK signal, the ADC has approximately to acquire the analog input signal.
-The ADC goes back into hold mode on the $\overline{\text{CS}}$ falling edge.
+The ADC goes back into hold mode on the \overline{CS} falling edge.

-$$1.5 \text{ SCLK} + t_8 + t{QUIET}$$
+1.5 SCLK +

+$$t_8$$

++ t{QUIET}

-As the $V{\rm DD}/V{SS}$ supply voltage is reduced, the on resistance of the input multiplexer increases.
+As the V{DD}/V{SS} supply voltage is reduced, the on resistance of the input multiplexer increases.
 Therefore, based on the equation for t{ACQ} , it is necessary to increase the amount of acquisition time provided to the AD7321, and hence decrease the overall throughput rate.
-Figure 31 shows that as the $V{\rm DD}$ and V{SS} supplies are reduced, the specified THD performance degrades slightly.
-If the throughput rate is reduced when operating with the minimum $V{\rm DD}$ and V{SS} supplies, the specified THD performance is maintained.
+Figure 31 shows that as the V{DD} and V{SS} supplies are reduced, the specified THD performance degrades slightly.
+If the throughput rate is reduced when operating with the minimum V{DD} and V{SS} supplies, the specified THD performance is maintained.

 Figure 31.
-THD vs. $\pm V{DD}/V{SS}$ Supply Voltage at 500 kSPS where f_S is the sampling frequency, and C_S is the sampling capacitor value.
+THD vs. ±V{DD}/V{ss} Supply Voltage at 500 kSPS

 Unlike other bipolar ADCs, the AD7321 does not have a resistive analog input structure.
 On the AD7321, the bipolar analog signal is sampled directly onto the sampling capacitor.
 This gives the AD7321 high analog input impedance.
-An approximation for the analog input impedance can be calculated from the following formula:
+An approximation for the analog input impedance is calculated from the following formula: